balmli/no.almli.heatingcontroller/README.md

 #### Actions

+- Fetch prices
 - Set home
 - Set away
 - Set away, and automatically switch to home mode on next schedule
 - Set home override on
 - Set home override on, and automatically off on next schedule
 - Set home override off
 - Set holiday today.
-Holiday can be overridden with this action.
+Holiday can be overridden with this action
+- Use automatic holiday

 #### Capabilities